kontena/kontena/docs/getting-started/quick-start.md

 ## Step 2.
 Register Personal User Account

 With Kontena, all users are required to have personal user account.
-Kontena is using user accounts to enforce access control and to generate audit trail logs form user actions.
+Kontena is using user accounts to enforce access control and to generate audit trail logs from user actions.
 Create your own personal user account (if not created already).

 ```
 $ kontena register